Mahjong Etiquette and Superstitions Every Player Should Know

 When introducing someone to mahjong, practice patience and encourage questions.
 However, during actual gameplay, avoid giving unsolicited advice to other players, as this can be seen as patronizing or as an attempt to influence their strategy.
 If someone asks for help, offer it graciously, but let them make their own decisions.

-Understanding what not to do is just as important as knowing proper etiquette.
+Understanding what not to do is just as important as knowing proper mahjong etiquette.

 The cardinal sins